payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/snmp-notifier.md

 asadmin > notification-snmp-configure --enabled=true --dynamic=true --hostname=localhost --port=162 --community=public --oid=".1.3.6.1.2.1.1.8" --version=v2c
 ```

-You can use the `--enabled` and `--dynamic` options to enable/disable the Slack notifier on demand.
+You can use the `--enabled` and `--dynamic` options to enable/disable the SNMP notifier on demand.

 Also, you can retrieve the current configuration for the SNMP notifier using the `get-slack-notifier-configuration` asadmin command like this: